kite-sdk/kite-examples/json/README.md

 ```

 __NOTE:__ Don't start Flume immediately after updating the configuration.
 Flume
-requires that the dataset alerady be created before it will start correctly.
+requires that the dataset already exist before it will start correctly.

 ## Configuration